Akul321/Agent-Arena/README.md

 ## Live demo

 After clicking the button above, Render builds the Docker image and gives you a public URL like `https://agent-arena.onrender.com`.
-The free tier sleeps after ~15 minutes of inactivity — the first request after a sleep takes a few seconds to wake.
-No credit card required.

 ## What you can do

 - Pull live headlines from free RSS feeds (Yahoo Finance, Google News, CNBC),